-In recent years, this practice has expanded to include the development of high-performance models on challenging race tracks around the world.
-The majority of testing work is carried out on Japan’s famous Fuji Speedway, which gave rise to a new ‘F’ designation for the manufacturer’s specialist high-performance derivatives.
+For over a decade, this practice has expanded to include the development of high-performance models on challenging race tracks around the world.
+The majority of testing work is carried out on Japan’s famous Fuji Speedway, which gave rise to a new F designation for our specialist high-performance derivatives.

 Much more than a skin-deep makeover, high-performance Lexus F models employ motorsport engineering to deliver a unique perspective on driver engagement: refinement with a razor-sharp edge.